ShahriarAlom/ssdmobilenet-V2-Object-detection-using-python-GUI-webcam-live-image-video/README.md

 This application allows you to perform object detection using a pre-trained TensorFlow or custom-trained model in a user-friendly graphical interface.

-## Contact MD Shahariar Alom for any queries or assistance and Service:
+## Contact MD Shahariar Alom for any queries or assistance and Services:

 WhatsApp: +8801770293055
 Email: contact@annotationworkforce.com
 Company: AnnotationWorkforce
 Website: annotationworkforce.com
-Services: Data Annotation and ML/DL
+Services: Data Annotation and Mchine Learning/Deep Learning

 # Features
 Choose the TensorFlow model for object detection.